Help Center/ Log Tank Service/ FAQs/ Consultation/ What Are the Advantages of LTS Compared with Self-built ELK Stack?

 Scenario 3:

-Based on the official recommendation of Elasticsearch, the total storage space for raw logs, backup data, and index data is about 2.2 times the size of raw logs in the one primary and one standby mode.
-Plus, the ES cluster has uneven write and the disk is not fully utilized.
-So, to store 150 TB of raw logs, you need disks with at least 150 TB x 2.2 (storage expansion) x 2 (50% disk redundancy) = 660 TB.
+Elasticsearch recommends that the total storage space for raw logs, backup data, and index data in dual storage mode be about 2.2 times the size of raw logs.
+Considering the Elasticsearch cluster's uneven write distribution and partial disk utilization, storing 150 TB of raw logs needs at least 660 TB of disk space, calculated as 150 TB x 2.2 (storage expansion) x 2 (allowing for 50% disk redundancy).

-ES needs at least 66 ECSs (16 vCPUs, 64 GB memory, and 10 TB) as a typical configuration.
-Two Kafka replicas can store logs of the past 12 hours.
+Typically at least 66 ECSs (16 vCPUs, 64 GB memory, and 10 TB capacity) and two Kafka replicas are required for Elasticsearch to store logs of the past 12 hours.

 Category